Neofiti Numbers 14:11

 Targum

 7 And they spake to all the congregation of the sons of Israel, saying: The land, which we passed through to explore it, is a good land, most exceedingly.
 8 If the Lord hath pleasure in us, even He will bring us into this land, and give us the land which produceth milk and honey.
-9 Only be not rebellious against the Word of the Lord, nor be afraid of the people of the land, for they are delivered into our hand; their strength is departed from them, and the Word of the Lord is our helper: fear them not.
+9 Only be not rebellious against the Word of the Lord, nor be afraid of the people of the land, for, just as it is easy for us to eat bread, so it is easy in our sight to destroy them; their strength is departed from them, and the Word of the Lord is our helper: fear them not.
 10 But all the congregation said that they would stone them with stones.
 And the Glory of the Lord was revealed at the tabernacle of ordinance, unto ail the children of Israel.
 11 And the Lord said to Mosheh, How long will this people provoke Me, and how long will they disbelieve in My Word, for all the signs which I have wrought among them?
 12 I will smite them with the pestilence and consume them; and will make of thee a people greater and stronger than they.

 John 12:37